Dantley Davis—Twitter’s ambitious, divisive design chief—is out

 The reorganization is consolidating Twitter into three new divisions—consumer, revenue, and core tech—which will be led by Kayvon Beykpour, Bruce Falck, and Nick Caldwell.
 According to a staff memo obtained by the Washington Post, the changes are an effort to promote “clear decision-making, increased accountability, and faster execution” as Twitter pursues its goals.

-Davis, who joined Twitter in 2019, was the first person to hold the title of chief designer officer at the company, as well as the first Black executive to report to the CEO since Twitter went public.
+Davis, who joined Twitter in 2019, was the first person to hold the title of chief design officer at the company, as well as the first Black executive to report to the CEO since Twitter went public.
 His tenure, as Fast Company senior writer Mark Wilson reported in a September feature, was marked by ambition and employee strife.
 Davis was hired away from Facebook to help shake up Twitter’s corporate culture and tackle some of the platform’s most deep-seated issues, including its spreading of hate speech, misinformation, and online abuse.
 (Davis says he told Dorsey at their first meeting that his interest in the job came down to whether or not the CEO believed that groups that condone hate and extremism belonged on the platform.)

 Davis moved to address these issues: He pushed to get misinformation labels live.
 His group helped to deactivate algorithms that prioritized white faces when auto-cropping photos.
 And he set up a team to tackle problems like targeted harassment.
 At the same time, he was on the receiving end of racist attacks and death threats—sent via his own platform—which led Twitter to post security around his house.